cyberfilth/LazLock/src/Readme.txt

 Help
 ----
-You can view the online help at https://www.cpunk-security.com/lazlock2.html Any bugs can be reported on the sourceforge page at https://sourceforge.net/p/lazlock/tickets/
+Any bugs can be reported on the sourceforge page at https://sourceforge.net/p/lazlock/tickets/

 The latest version of LazLock can be downloaded from https://sourceforge.net/projects/lazlock/